How Long is the Las Vegas Strip & How Long Would it Take you to Walk It?

 From there it pass the enormous Venetian/Palazzo complex, the Wynn/Encore resorts, and Circus Circus, amongst others.
 While there are some stretches of vacant land on the Strip, ready for future development, the 4.2 miles consists mostly of side-to-side mega resorts.
 In fact, seven of the ten largest hotels in the world are on the Strip.

 The Stratosphere Hotel and Casino (the tallest structure west of the Mississippi River), is where the Las Vegas Strip ends on the north side.
 Las Vegas Boulevard, however, continues on towards Fremont Street, or old downtown Las Vegas, however this stretch of the street past the Stratosphere is not considered the Strip.

 Some old-school traditionalists don’t even consider the Stratosphere to be on the Strip.
 They believe the Strip ends at Sahara Avenue, where the old Sahara Casino used to reside, and which is now the SLS Las Vegas Hotel and Casino.

 Others feel that the Strip starts at the “Welcome to Fabulous Las Vegas” sign on the south, (just down the street from Mandalay Bay), rather than at Mandalay Bay itself.

-Either way, this four mile and change stretch of pavement brings in just under 39 million visitors a year, making it perhaps the most exciting street in the world.
+Either way, this four mile and change stretch of pavement brings in over 41 million visitors a year, making it perhaps the most exciting street in the world.
 It has been officially designated as an “All-American Road.”

 Interestingly enough, while the length of the Las Vegas Strip is 4.2 miles currently, this number could go higher.
 It’s easy to imagine future hotel/casino development either south of Mandalay Bay, or the North of the Stratosphere, in which case we’d have to do some recalculation.